the-devil-you-know/colemak-qwerty/README.md

 ```
 **Congratulations!
 Everything is ready!**

-You may see a lot of warnings, don't worry about it.
+During the installation you may see a lot of warnings, don't worry about it.

 # Personalization